KDE/documentation-docs-kdenlive-org/troubleshooting/faq.rst

 My monitor plays distorted images, or generally something it really should not.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please check your :menuselection:`Menu --> Settings --> Configure Kdenlive --> Playback` settings.
+Please check your :menuselection:`Menu --> Settings --> Configure Kdenlive -->` :doc:`Playback</getting_started/configure_kdenlive/configuration_playback>` settings.
 Try to disable OpenGL if it is enabled, or use a different driver.
 Kdenlive may need to be restarted.